|Office Hours||Mon-Fri, 7:00 a.m.-4:30 p.m.|

 - Trip Ticket & keys: Place the completed Trip Ticket and keys in the key return box adjacent to the rear door of the Facilities service building.
 Be sure your beginning and ending miles are filled in and that you have noted any problems you encountered with the vehicle.
-Failure to report miles will result in a charge of the estimated miles plus an additional $15.
+Failure to report miles will result in a charge of $15.

 - Late night return: If you are late in returning to campus and are concerned about safety, request an escort through Campus Security.
 For your convenience, a Yellow Emergency Phone is located at the north end of the Facilities parking lot beneath the blue light.
 Do not keep a vehicle overnight.

 - Be on time: Failure to return a College vehicle on time may result in an additional charge of $25.
 (See Unavoidable Delays and Charges and Fines below.)